TahmidA139/ORCA/README.md

-# ORF Analysis Pipeline
+# Title
-A Python program that detects Open Reading Frames (ORFs) in DNA sequences, analyzes repeated or similar ORFs, and produces summary statistics.
+Identifying Repeating Genes in a DNA Sequence Using Open Reading Frames (ORFs).

 ## Objective
-This project exists to automate ORF detection and analysis in DNA sequences.
+The project will develop a program that automate ORF detection and analysis in DNA sequences.
 It helps researchers identify potential protein-coding regions, repeated genes, and conserved sequences efficiently, while generating other ORF statistics for further study.

 ### Files and Descriptions
 * main.py